lordbecerril/Video-Game-Character-GAN/README.md

 This directory holds the processed and cleaned pixel data

 ### train_data
 Holds the training data.
-1432 images.
+1432 images. each image is 80x80 pixels

 ## Character Scraper Directory
 This directory holds the RAW data and the web scraper made to collect the RAW data